Do I Have To Eliminate All Carbohydrates From My Diet?

 Many people assume that a person with Type 2 diabetes should refrain from eating any and all carbohydrates.
 Because there are so many fads in dieting, like the Atkins, Paleo, and South Beach diets that further promote this belief, many people with Type 2 diabetes fear that they will never be able to consume a carbohydrate again.
 Several of our community members have also expressed interest in this topic, asking our experts if they do, in fact, have to eliminate all carbohydrates from their diet.
 Our experts, Kelly, Meryl, and Joanne, all provided some great insight into carbohydrate consumption and management of Type 2 diabetes.

-A common misconception is that if you have diabetes you will need to follow a low carbohydrate diet or eliminate carbohydrates all together.
+A common misconception is that if you have diabetes you will need to follow a low carbohydrate diet or eliminate carbohydrates altogether.
 This is far from the truth!
 Carbohydrates are the body’s preferred energy source.
 Our brain requires glucose (all carbohydrates are broken down into glucose).
 A consistent carbohydrate intake at meals along with diabetes medications can help regulate blood sugar levels.
 Most people do well with 45-60 grams if carbohydrate at each meal.
 Carbohydrates are in many if the foods we eat.
-Some of those foods are more nutrient dense than others.
-Choosing whole grains (whole wheat bread instead of white bread), low fat dairy and fresh fruit (instead of canned fruit) are a few quick changes to start with to ensure that the carbohydrates you are eating are nutrient dense.
+Some of those foods are more nutrient-dense than others.
+Choosing whole grains (whole wheat bread instead of white bread), low-fat dairy and fresh fruit (instead of canned fruit) are a few quick changes to start with to ensure that the carbohydrates you are eating are nutrient dense.

 Over the years, in the popular press, carbohydrates have taken a beating sometimes as the “good guys” and sometimes as the “bad guys”.
 Scientific evidence supports Meryl’s excellent explanation that carbohydrates are the primary energy source for the human body.
 It happens that carbohydrates are the staple of most diets around the world.
 Foods like rice, pasta, breads (grains) beans, legumes, and vegetables – they all provide energy to think, work and play.

-For starters, a healthy meal plate with an 45 – 60 grams of carbohydrate content would look like:
+For starters, a healthy meal plate with a 45 – 60 grams of carbohydrate content would look like:

 - Half the plate filled with vegetables